 Getting to grips with YouTube Analytics is easier than it looks and an absolute no-brainer if you want to find ways to improve your videos.
 It’s a powerful tool that can help you to get more people watching your videos, keep them hooked for longer, and even grow your channel.

 So embrace the wealth of stats you have at your fingertips and don’t miss out on unlocking your channel’s full potential!
-Becoming familiar with YouTube Analytics could make all the difference if you’re looking to take the next step as a YouTuber.
+Becoming familiar with your YouTube channel analytics could make all the difference if you’re looking to take the next step as a YouTuber.

 As well as getting to grips with analytics, make sure to maximize the views your videos get by learning how to use YouTube SEO to get your content featuring higher in search results.